Pull to refresh

 Why it matters

-Arm's licensing model sits underneath most phones, laptops, and AI servers.
+Arm's licensing model sits underneath most phones and data-center processors.
 A forced change to its terms ripples through every device you own.

 Key Indicators